pyca/pyopenssl/README.rst

    :target: https://codecov.io/github/pyca/pyopenssl
    :alt: Test coverage

+**Note:** The Python Cryptographic Authority **strongly suggests** the use of `pyca/cryptography`_ where possible.
+If you are using pyOpenSSL for anything other than making a TLS connection **you should move to cryptography and drop your pyOpenSSL dependency**.

 High-level wrapper around a subset of the OpenSSL library.
 Includes

 * ``SSL.Connection`` objects, wrapping the methods of Python's portable sockets
 * Callbacks written in Python